Currency:

 A separate robot was needed to position itself as a real user and fully understand web pages displayed on mobile devices.

-This is what the current Googlebot user agent for smartphones looks like:
+This is what the current version of the Googlebot user agent for smartphones looks like:

 Mozilla/5.0 (compatible; Googlebot/2.1; +http://www.google.com/bot.html)